Kenneth Kennholt

 Kenneth Hans Kennholt (born 13 January 1965) is a Swedish former ice hockey defenceman.
 Kennholt mainly played for Djurgårdens IF and HV71 in the Swedish Elite League.
-He won four Swedish Championship during his career, three in Djurgården and one in HV71.
-Kennholt was drafted in 12th round, 252nd overall, by the Calgary Flames in the 1989 NHL Entry Draft.
+He won four Swedish Championships during his career, three with Djurgården and one with HV71.
+Kennholt was drafted in 12th round, 252nd overall, by the Calgary Flames in the 1989 NHL entry draft.